enricocirignaco/infrastructureforsensormanagment/docs/report/report.md

 npm run dev -- --host 0.0.0.0
 ```

-## Webapp-Backend
+# Webapp-Backend

 Following the discussion of the web application's user-facing components, this chapter shifts focus to the backend service specifically.
 This service acts as the central interface for the frontend, providing all necessary data and processing capabilities via a well-defined REST API.
+It forms the other half of the web application, working in conjunction with the frontend to manage the sensor network's lifecycle.
 While the frontend is responsible solely for presentation, this dedicated backend orchestrates the complex interactions between various other internal and external services, managing everything from data persistence and sensor provisioning to firmware compilation and security.

 This chapter details the architectural decisions, key components, and underlying principles that govern the design of the webapp-backend service.
 It explores the chosen framework, FastAPI, and its application in structuring the project, managing data models, and implementing robust security measures.
 Additionally, the chapter highlights how this backend integrates with other essential services like the Triplestore, Compiler Engine, and The Things Network (TTN) to realize the system's comprehensive functionality.
 The aim is to provide a concise yet thorough understanding of the backend's role as the system's operational backbone.

-### Architectural Principles and Design
+## Architectural Principles and Design

 The backend service's architecture is primarily inspired by the well-established Model-View-Controller (MVC) pattern, though adapted to the specific characteristics of a RESTful API service developed with FastAPI.
 This approach was chosen to enforce a strict separation of concerns, ensuring that each part of the system -- handling HTTP requests, business logic, and data access -- operates independently.
 This modularity enhances maintainability, simplifies testing, and allows for clearer development responsibilities.

-#### MVC-Inspired Structure
+### MVC-Inspired Structure

 While MVC is traditionally applied to applications with a graphical user interface, its core principles of separating data, presentation, and control logic are highly beneficial for backend services.
 In this context, the backend service aligns with MVC as follows: